 Finally, from a more practical perspective, students who participate in the program will receive a $1000 scholarship and an Apple iPad.
 The college will also formally note their participation in the program on their transcripts.

 How can I find out more information about this program or apply for admission?

-Contact the college’s Office of Admissions or the program’s director, Dr. Erik Ankerberg, for more information.
+Contact the college’s Office of Admissions or the program’s co-directors, Dr. Kevin Glaeske and Dr. Aaron Palmer, for more information.
 You may also click Application to find out more about applying to the program.